psliwa/fluent-traversable/README.md

 There are few terminal operations that returns `Option` value (if you don't know what is Option or Optional value pattern, follow this links: [php-option][2], [Optional explanation in Java][1]).
-For example `firstMatch` method could find nothing, so instead return null or adding second optional argument to provide default value, `Option` object is returned. `Option` object is a wrapper for value, it can has value, but it haven't to.
+For example `firstMatch` method could find nothing, so instead return null or adding second optional argument to provide default value, `Option` object is returned. `Option` object is a wrapper for value, it can contain value, but it haven't to.
 You should threat `Option` as collection with 0 or 1 value. `Option` class provides few familiar methods to `FluentTraversable`, for example `map` and `filter`.
 You can get value from `Option` by `getOrElse` method: